Neopagan witchcraft

 Neopagan witchcraft, sometimes referred to as The Craft, is an umbrella term for some neo-pagan traditions that include the practice of magic.
-They may also incorporate aspects of nature worship, divination, and herbalism.
+They usually incorporate nature worship, divination, and herbalism.
 These traditions began in the mid-20th century, and many were influenced by the witch-cult hypothesis, a now-rejected theory that persecuted witches in Europe had actually been followers of a surviving pagan religion.
 The largest and most influential of these movements was Wicca.
 Some other groups and movements describe themselves as "Traditional Witchcraft" to distinguish themselves from Wicca.
-The first is viewed as more ancient-based, while the latter is a new movement of eclectic ideas.

-In contemporary Western culture, some adherents of these religions, as well as some followers of New Age belief systems, may self-identify as "witches", and use the term "witchcraft" for their self-help, healing, or divination rituals.
-Others avoid the term due to its negative connotations.
 Religious studies scholars class the various neopagan witchcraft traditions under the broad category of 'Wicca', although many within Traditional Witchcraft do not accept that title.

-These Neopagans use definitions of witchcraft which are distinct from those used by many anthropologists and from some historic understandings of witchcraft, such as that of pagan Rome, which had laws against harmful magic.
+In Western anglophone countries, these neopagans, as well as some followers of New Age belief systems, may self-identify as "witches" and use the term "witchcraft" for their self-help, healing, and divination rituals.
+Their meaning of "witchcraft" is distinct from the traditional and historical meaning of the term, i.e. malevolent magic.
+Other neopagans avoid the term due to its negative connotations.